-The After School Education & Safety (ASES) grant provides funding for children to attend the KidZone and Club West programs at no cost to parents.
+The After School Education & Safety (ASES) grant provides funding for children that reside within the City of West Sacramento to attend the KidZone and Club West program at no cost to parents.

-Westmore Oaks Elementary School
+- Westmore Oaks

 In order to properly maintain a safe and healthy environment of all children attending KidZone and Club West, children must maintain the following minimum standards:

 Ability to handle own personal hygiene/bathroom needs.

 ASES Student Enrollment Guidelines